Improve Email Deliverability: Insights and Best Practices That Really Work

 Consider these tips:

-Use a reputable email service provider who has relationships with Gmail, AOL, Yahoo, Windows Live Hotmail, and other ISPs, or in-house email software like EasyMail7 with a 3rd party delivery service or SMTP server.
+• Use a reputable email service provider that has relationships with Gmail, AOL, Yahoo, Windows Live Hotmail, and other ISPs to handle feedback loops for you.

-Send from a real email address reflecting your brand.
-Do not send from a “no-reply” address as it looks like you don’t want to have communication with the recipient and may be considered as spam.
+• Send messages from a real email address reflecting your brand.
+Do not send from a “no-reply” address, as it looks like you don’t want to have communication with the recipient and may be considered spam.

-If you use your own SMTP server with an in-house email system, implement outbound email authentication with valid PTR, DKIM, and rDNS records.
+• Implement outbound email authentication with valid SPF, DKIM, DMARC, PTR, and rDNS records.
 Use the GlockApps service to test your authentication records.
 Authentication helps protect from email spoofing and ensure your MTA is authorized to send mail while protecting your brand and domain from threats to their brand and misrepresentation.
-Here you can read the complete guide about email authentication.
+Here, you can read the complete guide to email authentication.

-Segment or separate traffic by brand or type of mail.
+• Segment or separate traffic by brand or type of mail.
 Corporate email, customer acquisition, customer retention, and transactional emails should be segmented.
-Senders who wish to maintain separate reputations for each should consider segment mail streams by IP address and publish separate SPF records.
+Senders who wish to maintain separate reputations for each should consider segmenting mail streams by IP address or subdomain and publish separate SPF records.

 8. Be consistent with sending frequency and send emails from the same IP address.